yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-cloud-platform/quick-start.md

 ## Step 1: Sign Up for Tyk Cloud

-To beginn your Tyk Cloud journey, follow these simple steps to sign up for an account:
+To begin your Tyk Cloud journey, follow these simple steps to sign up for an account:

 * Navigate to the [Tyk Cloud sign up form](https://tyk.io/sign-up/#cloud).
 * Fill in the required information and click on "Next step: Create your password."